Quantum computing from a mathematical perspective: a description of the quantum circuit model: Grover's Search Algorithm

-Now that we know the effect $\boldsymbol{G}_n$ makes to a generic state, we are in condition of predicting in which iteration of the algorithm we have more possibilities of obtaining the desired element $i_0$.
+Now that we know the effect $\boldsymbol{G}_n$ makes to a generic state, we are in a position to predict in which iteration of the algorithm we have more possibilities of obtaining the desired element $j_0$.
 If we define

 where $\alpha_1 = \beta_1 = 1/\sqrt{2^n}$, and

 for $j \geq 1$, then we can try to find a more tractable closed-form formula for the amplitude of $i_0$.
 Note that, for $j = 0$, it is not possible to define $\ket{\psi_0}$ as a function of $\alpha_0$ and $\beta_0$, thus only the cases where $j \geq 1$ will be defined as such. \\